How High Can A Chicken Fly? All your questions answered

 A comfortable and functional shelter paired with a calm ambiance will make them less inclined to flap those wings.

-Setting these issues aside for a moment, many chicken keepers decide to build 5 to 6 foot fences (or higher!) mainly to prevent predators from making their way into the hen houses.
+Setting these issues aside for a moment, many backyard chicken keepers decide to build 5 to 6 foot fences (or higher!) with chicken wire to prevent predators from making their way into the hen houses.

 How To Keep Chickens From Flying Over The Fence

-Other frequently used solutions to this problem include building higher fences, moving your flock into an enclosed coop and run, or clipping their wings.
+Other frequently used solutions to this problem include building higher fences, moving your flock into an enclosed yet spacious coop and run area, or clipping their wings.

 Can Chickens Fly Long Distances?